stephen-huan/conditional-knn/README.md

-# conditional_knn
+# conditional-knn

-a respository to explore the usefulness of the conditional knn estimator
+A repository to explore the usefulness of the conditional _k_-th nearest neighbor estimator.